xibosignage/xibo-manual/manual/source/en/media_module_dataset_view.md

 - **Update Interval**

-    <?php echo PRODUCT_NAME; ?> Display Clients can cache the content of this media type to prevent repeated download of identical resources.
+    Displays can cache the content of this media type to prevent repeated download of identical resources.
 They are also cached for off-line playback.

 - **Order**